michaelmcdaniel/Authentication.SASToken/README.md

 SASTokens are composed of version, roles, signature, expiration and Id.
 Signatures are generated from a secret using HMACSHA256 where the version describes the information used to populate the signature data.
 In the simplest form, the signature includes the Uri, roles and the expiration of the token.
 The Id specifies which secret to use to generate the signature.
 When validating the server will take it's own information and generate a signature to compare with what the client has sent.
 Roles can be used to add additional security to endpoints requiring specific permissions.

 Tokens are verified using a **SASTokenKey** which contains all the properties of a SASToken with the addition of the Uri and secret used to generate the signature.
+Generated secrets are 32 bytes, base64 encoded.

 This implementation allows for tokens to be created using wildcard verification of the url path given at runtime using either header or query string.